-American White Oak is a light timber in its raw form and is known for its pronounced grain patterns and excellent staining capabilities.
+American White Oak Flooring is a light timber in its raw form and is known for its pronounced grain patterns and excellent staining capabilities.
 This oak is popular worldwide and encompasses numerous American species.
 In appearance and colour, it is very similar to European Oak.
 American Oak is characterised by ‘v grain’ and the presence of growth rings.

-American Oak is elegant and includes pale to honey and golden browns.
+American Oak Wood is elegant and includes pale to honey and golden browns.
 Although stunning with natural clear finishes, American Oak is the perfect timber for staining.
 When staining American Oak, Provincial Floors can achieve unique colours with minimal blotching as this species has extremely open pores and absorbs stain readily.

 - Janka Rating